Fudan-HQLab/AiDTA/README.md

 ## Code organization

 ### `cnn_net.py`
 This file defines the core neural network architecture, including the policy-value network and its training logic.
-Key components include:

 ### `collect.py`